jepasq/irbs/README.md

 	bundle exec rspec -I src/ tests/argument.rspec:38

+### Troubleshooting

+If you have **LoadError** failure when running individual unit tests such as

+	LoadError:
+      cannot load such file -- <A random src/ filename>

+you may have forgotten to add `-I src/`.
+Also make sure to call `rspec` the `bundle exec` way.

 ## API documentation

 To generate or update *API documentation*, plus run `yard` then open